 The above expression comes from Fermat’s optical theorem, called as “Fermat’s least time principle” which can in turn follow either from;

-- Huygens’s Principle; that light travels like spherical wave-fronts hence satisfies geometric rules.
+a.
+Huygens’s principle; that light travels like spherical wave-fronts hence satisfies geometric rules or,

-- Principle of least or stationary action or Hamilton’s action principle.
+b.
+Principle of least or stationary action ( or Hamilton’s action principle ).

 So in the beginning of our understanding we thought “Light travels a path which is shortest, or the least-path”.
 This is due to Heron of Alexandria, who lived between 10 AD and 70 AD.
 Then this path which is traversed by light was redefined to something called optical path, which led us to our understanding that “light travels the path of least time”.

 All physical laws are derivable mathematically –with appropriate physical understanding, from Hamilton’s Action variation or Principle of Action, made to provide the least or stationary time.
 Then time is replaced by definition of action as the most general formulation of the law.